The West Allis – West Milwaukee Health Department is committed to ensuring the health of West Milwaukee residents by providing the following services:

 - Or, email an Environmentalist (see Environmental Health Staff contact information for email listing.)

-Please realize that contact information (your name and a daytime phone number) are required, so that we can obtain the appropriate information prior to an investigation of the complaint.
+Please realize that contact information (your name and a daytime phone number) is required, so that we can obtain the appropriate information prior to an investigation of the complaint.
 And, to keep you informed of any follow up regarding your complaint.

 IMPACT provides the means for people to take the first step toward regaining stability.